facebook/react-native-website/docs/native-modules-ios.md

 const { CalendarModuleFoo } = ReactNative.NativeModules;
 ```

-If you do not specify a name, the JavaScript module name will match the Objective-C class name.
-Please note, if the Objective-C class name begins with RCT, the JavaScript module name will exclude the RCT prefix.
+If you do not specify a name, the JavaScript module name will match the Objective-C class name, with any "RCT" or "RK" prefixes removed.

 Let's follow the example below and call `RCT_EXPORT_MODULE` without any arguments.
 As a result, the module will be exposed to React Native using the name `CalendarModule`, since that is the Objective-C class name, with RCT removed.